utdata/csvkit-nicar/README.md

 The [csvsql](http://csvkit.readthedocs.io/en/1.0.2/tutorial/3_power_tools.html?highlight=query#csvsql-and-sql2csv-ultimate-power) can help you import and export your csv to and from database formats.
 But it will also do a simple query of the data itself using the sqlite package built into csvkit.
 This is more just to show you can do it.

-Let's sum the total sold by county:
+Let's sum the Receipt Totals sold by county:

 ```
 $ csvsql --query "select county,sum(Total_Receipts) as Total from mixbev group by 1;" mixbev.csv | csvlook